What is NextGEN Gallery plugin?

 Frequently Asked Questions

-Is NextGEN Gallery good for production sites?
+Is NextGEN Gallery free version good enough for a photography blog?

 Can NextGEN Gallery break after updates?